Apple’s feel-good ‘CODA’ triumphs at pugnacious Oscars - NewsBreak

 Eilish and her brother Finneas, won for their Bond theme to “No Time to Die,” a song that was released before the pandemic began.

 The Academy Awards got underway Sunday off-camera, with the first eight awards on the night being handed out at the Dolby Theatre before the start of the ABC telecast.
 The Dolby was largely full in time for the 7 p.m.
 EDT pre-show, dubbed the “golden hour” by the academy.
-Speeches were later edited into the broadcast.Chris Rock declining to file police report over Oscars incident: LAPD
+Speeches were later edited into the broadcast.Sacramento native Jessica Chastain wins best actress Oscar for ‘Tammy Faye’

 “Dune” got out to an early lead in those early awards, and it kept it through the night.
 The biggest blockbusters of this year’s 10 best-picture nominees, “Dune” won a leading six awards, for production design, cinematography, editing, visual effects, sound and Hans Zimmer’s score.